-- (8) When an insurer under contract with an MCO receives a dispute regarding a matter that is to be resolved through the MCO dispute resolution process and that dispute has not been simultaneously provided to the MCO, the insurer shall within 14 days: - (a) Send a copy of the dispute to the MCO; or - (b) If the MCO does not have a dispute resolution process for that issue, the insurer shall notify the parties in writing to seek administrative review before the director. - (9) The insurer must also notify the MCO of the name, address, and telephone number of the worker and, if represented, the name of the worker's attorney, and must keep the MCO informed of any changes. - (10) Insurers under contract with MCOs shall maintain records as requested including, but not limited to, a listing of all employer's covered by MCO contracts, their WCD employer numbers, the estimated number of employees governed by each MCO contract, a list of all injured workers enrolled in the MCO, and the effective dates of such enrollments.
+- (8) When an insurer under contract with an MCO receives a dispute regarding a matter that is to be resolved through the MCO dispute resolution process and that dispute has not been simultaneously provided to the MCO, the insurer [shall] must within 14 days: - (a) Send a copy of the dispute to the MCO; or - (b) If the MCO does not have a dispute resolution process for that issue, the insurer [shall] must notify the parties in writing to seek administrative review before the director. - (9) The insurer must also notify the MCO of the name, address, and telephone number of the worker and, if represented, the name of the worker's attorney, and must keep the MCO informed of any changes. - (10) Insurers under contract with MCOs [shall] must maintain records as requested including, but not limited to, a listing of all employer's covered by MCO contracts, their WCD employer numbers, the estimated number of employees governed by each MCO contract, a list of all injured workers enrolled in the MCO, and the effective dates of such enrollments. - (11) When the insurer is dis-enrolling a worker from an MCO, the insurer must simultaneously provide written notice of the dis-enrollment to the worker, the worker's representative, all medical service providers, and the MCO.
+The notice must be mailed no later than seven days prior to the date the worker is no longer subject to the contract.
+The notice must advise the worker of the manner in which the worker may receive compensable medical services after the worker is no longer enrolled. - (12) When a managed care contract expires or terminates without renewal, the insurer must simultaneously provide written notice to the worker, the worker's representative, all medical service providers, and the MCO, that the worker is no longer subject to the MCO contract.
+The notice must be mailed no later than three days prior to the date of the contract's expiration or termination.
+The notice must advise the worker of the manner in which the worker may receive compensable medical services after the worker is no longer subject.

 Stat.
-Implemented: ORS 656.252, 656.325, 656.245 (§3, ch.
-811, OL 2003), 656.248, 656.260, 656.264
+Implemented: ORS 656.252, 656.325, 656.245 [(§3, ch.
+811, OL 2003)], 656.248, 656.260, 656.264

-Amended 12/17/01 as Admin.
+Hist: Filed 12/16/98 as Admin.
+Order 98-060, eff 1/1/99 Amended 12/17/01 as Admin.
 Order 01-065, eff 1/1/02 Amended 12/12/03 as Admin.
 Order 03-069, eff 1/1/04 (Temp) Amended 3/4/04 as Admin.
 Order 04-055, eff.
 4/1/04